tensorflow/tensorflow/tensorflow/docs_src/community/documentation.md

 Before building the documentation, you must first set up your environment by doing the following:

+1. If pip isn't installed on your machine, install it now by issuing the following command:

+        $ sudo easy_install pip

+2. Use pip to install mock and pandas by issuing the following command (Note: If you are using a [virtualenv](https://virtualenv.pypa.io/en/stable/) to manage your dependencies, you may not want to use sudo for these installations):

+        $ sudo pip install mock pandas

-1. If bazel is not installed on your machine, install it now.
+3. If bazel is not installed on your machine, install it now.
 If you are on Linux, install bazel by issuing the following command:

         $ sudo apt-get install bazel  # Linux